Comparing Global Crossing Airlines Group (OTCMKTS:JETMF) and Sun Country Airlines (NASDAQ:SNCY)

-Global Crossing Airlines Group (OTCMKTS:JETMF – Get Rating) and Sun Country Airlines (NASDAQ:SNCY – Get Rating) are both small-cap transportation companies, but which is the superior business?
-We will contrast the two companies based on the strength of their valuation, analyst recommendations, profitability, risk, earnings, dividends and institutional ownership.
+Sun Country Airlines (NASDAQ:SNCY – Get Rating) and Global Crossing Airlines Group (OTCMKTS:JETMF – Get Rating) are both small-cap transportation companies, but which is the superior investment?
+We will contrast the two companies based on the strength of their profitability, dividends, institutional ownership, earnings, analyst recommendations, risk and valuation.

-This table compares Global Crossing Airlines Group and Sun Country Airlines’ revenue, earnings per share (EPS) and valuation.
+This table compares Sun Country Airlines and Global Crossing Airlines Group’s revenue, earnings per share (EPS) and valuation.

 |Gross Revenue